 - It is used in the formulation of colloidal dispersions, suspensions, emulsions and ointment.

-- Colloid mill is used for grinding, dispersing and homogenizing of ointment, cream, gets and high viscous fluids in one operation.
+- Colloid mill is used for grinding, dispersing and homogenizing of ointment, cream, gels and high viscous fluids in one operation

 Advantages of Colloid Mills